For most parents to be, planning the arrival of a baby is a time filled with happiness and anticipation.

 Most stillbirths happen before labour begins.
-An ultrasound may have discovered there is no heartbeat and a decision needs to be made as to how birth will occur.
+An ultrasound may have discovered there is no heartbeat and a decision needs to be made as to how the birth will occur.
 Vaginal birth is preferred for a number of reasons, not least the personal wishes of the mother, who may feel strongly that she wishes to birth her baby normally.
-Caesarean section has a greater possibility of post surgery infection and other associated risks and takes much longer to recover from physically.
+Cesarean section has a greater possibility of post-surgery infection and other associated risks and takes much longer to recover from physically.

 #2: After The Birth

 The range of very intense emotions is overwhelming, for both mother and her partner, particularly being afraid to see their baby for the first time.
-Once baby is born, parents have the choice of holding their baby straight away or having baby wrapped and passed to them.
-This can be an intense emotional time and there is no ‘right’ way to deal with it.
+Once a baby is born, parents have the choice of holding their baby straight away or having the baby wrapped and passed to them.
+This can be an intensely emotional time and there is no ‘right’ way to deal with it.